ivillamadrid/FloodMapping/docs/source/dem.rst

 .. _Guth et al, 2021: https://doi.org/10.3390/rs13183581

+To understand how to transform a DTM from a Remote-Sensing device, as simple and affordable as a drone camera, we describe the principles of the SMRF (Simple Morphological Filter)

 Training with affordable drones
 -------------------------------

-In this section we practice with High-Quality drone imagery and the Open-Drone-Map software (`ODM`_).
+In this section we practice with High-Quality drone imagery and the Open-Drone-Map software (`ODM`_), to obtain DTMs and DSMs for reliable simulations at scales of a few hectares.

 .. _ODM: https://opendronemap.org/'